BlacKlyExactly/league-of-graphs-stream-overlay/README.md

 ## Description

 League of Graphs Stream overlay is api made for streamers to show stats of champion u play/want to show.
 Data is taken from www.leagueofgraphs.com.
-I don't recommend using this code by your self because it's aginst leagueofgraphs
+I don't recommend using this code by yourself because it's aginst leagueofgraphs
 <a href="https://www.leagueofgraphs.com/pl/terms-of-use">Terms Of Use</a>

 ### Made with: